mace-cream/clusterhowto/cpp.md

 ## Dependencies

-A typical C++ project dependends on some other libraries, which should be installed system-wide.
+A typical C++ project dependends on some other libraries, which is recommended to be installed system-wide.
 The installation needs sudo privileges.
 If you are common users, you can contact the server admin to install them.
+For some cases, you can download the prebuilt `rpm` or `deb` package and install them to a custom directory.
+Then in you project you should specify this custom directory to your compiler.

 Once installed, many packages can be checked via `pkg-config`.
 For example, to see which compile flags are needed to use glib library, you can use:
 ```shell
 pkg-config --cflags glib-2.0